kottans/mock-repo/README.md

 You can try sending pull-requests to this repository proposing a change.
 The change can be anything you like, for example: fixing a typo in README.md.
 Consider this phrase, for example:

-*This was an intentionaly mispelled phrase*
+*This was an intentionally misspelled phrase*

 Tell other kottans a couple of words and add a fancy picture.